Kuala Lumpur, Malaysia

 DESIGN ARCHITECT REX

-PERSONNEL Adam Chizmar, Danny Duong, Luis Gil, Alysen Hiller, Gabriel Jewell-Vitale, Roberto Otero, Se Yoon Park, Joshua Prince-Ramus, Yuan Tiauriman, Cristina Webb
+PERSONNEL Adam Chizmar, Danny Duong, Luis Gil, Alysen Hiller, Gabriel Jewell-Vitale, Roberto Otero (PL), Se Yoon Park, Joshua Prince-Ramus, Yuan Tiauriman, Cristina Webb

 EXECUTIVE ARCHITECT DP